-- These variables are currently only allowed to appear within the VCL hooks vcl\recv, vcl\hash, vcl\ - Requests made with HTTP/2 will appear in custom logs as HTTP/1.1 because those requests will already have been decrypted by the time Varnish sees it.
+- These variables are currently only allowed to appear within the VCL hooks vcl\recv, vcl\deliver and vcl\log. - Requests made with HTTP/2 will appear in custom logs as HTTP/1.1 because those requests will already have been decrypted by the time Varnish sees it.
 Specifically, the %r variable will not accurately represent the type of HTTPX request being processed.

-TLS and HTTP/2 Functions
+TLS and HTTP Functions

-h2.disable header compression()
+h2.disable\header\compression()